mykola-mokhnach/appium-windows-driver/README.md

 Capability Name | Description
 --- | ---
-platformName | Must be set to `windows` (case-insensitive). automationName | Must be set to `windows` (case-insensitive). app | The name of the UWP application to test or full path to a classic app, for example `Microsoft.WindowsCalculator_8wekyb3d8bbwe!App` or `C:\Windows\System32\notepad.exe`.
+platformName | Must be set to `windows` (case-insensitive). appium:automationName | Must be set to `windows` (case-insensitive). appium:app | The name of the UWP application to test or full path to a classic app, for example `Microsoft.WindowsCalculator_8wekyb3d8bbwe!App` or `C:\Windows\System32\notepad.exe`.
 It is also possible to set `app` to `Root`.
 In such case the session will be invoked without any explicit target application (actually, it will be Explorer).
-Either this capability or `appTopLevelWindow` must be provided on session startup. appArguments | Application arguments string, for example `/?`. appTopLevelWindow | The hexadecimal handle of an existing application top level window to attach to, for example `0x12345` (should be of string type).
-Either this capability or `app` must be provided on session startup. appWorkingDir | Full path to the folder, which is going to be set as the working dir for the application under test.
-This is only applicable for classic apps. createSessionTimeout | Timeout in milliseconds used to retry Appium Windows Driver session startup.
+Either this capability or `appTopLevelWindow` must be provided on session startup. appium:appArguments | Application arguments string, for example `/?`. appium:appTopLevelWindow | The hexadecimal handle of an existing application top level window to attach to, for example `0x12345` (should be of string type).
+Either this capability or `app` must be provided on session startup. appium:appWorkingDir | Full path to the folder, which is going to be set as the working dir for the application under test.
+This is only applicable for classic apps. appium:createSessionTimeout | Timeout in milliseconds used to retry Appium Windows Driver session startup.
 This capability could be used as a workaround for the long startup times of UWP applications (aka `Failed to locate opened application window with appId: TestCompany.my_app4!App, and processId: 8480`).
 Default value is `20000`. ms:waitForAppLaunch | Similar to `createSessionTimeout`, but in seconds and is applied on the server side.
 Enables Appium Windows Driver to wait for a defined amount of time after an app launch is initiated prior to attaching to the application session.
 The limit for this is 50 seconds. ms:experimental-webdriver | Enables experimental features and optimizations.
-See Appium Windows Driver release notes for more details on this capability. `false` by default. systemPort | The port number to execute Appium Windows Driver server listener on, for example `5556`.
+See Appium Windows Driver release notes for more details on this capability. `false` by default. appium:systemPort | The port number to execute Appium Windows Driver server listener on, for example `5556`.
 The port must not be occupied.
 The default starting port number for a new Appium Windows Driver session is `4724`.
-If this port is already busy then the next free port will be automatically selected. prerun | An object containing either `script` or `command` key.
+If this port is already busy then the next free port will be automatically selected. appium:prerun | An object containing either `script` or `command` key.
 The value of each key must be a valid PowerShell script or command to be executed prior to the WinAppDriver session startup.
 See [Power Shell commands execution](#power-shell-commands-execution) for more details.
-Example: `{script: 'Get-Process outlook -ErrorAction SilentlyContinue'}` postrun | An object containing either `script` or `command` key.
+Example: `{script: 'Get-Process outlook -ErrorAction SilentlyContinue'}` appium:postrun | An object containing either `script` or `command` key.
 The value of each key must be a valid PowerShell script or command to be executed after WinAppDriver session is stopped.
 See [Power Shell commands execution](#power-shell-commands-execution) for more details.

 ## Example